weiwei-wch/SDBOLD_MP/full_analysis_pipeline.md

 # scale the data
 parc_data = scale_values(parc_data, 0, 100, axis=0)
 ```
-do spin permutaion and print the result
+do spin permutaion and print the result, the p values need fdr-correction else where (we use mafdr function in matlab)

 ```
 orig_stdout = sys.stdout